skovaka/UNCALLED/index.md

 ### Coming soon: Uncalled4

-We are actively developing our next major release titled Uncalled4: a toolkit for nanopore signal alignment, analysis, and visualization for raw nanopore DNA and RNA signal.
+We are actively developing our next major release titled Uncalled4: a toolkit for alignment, analysis, and visualization of raw nanopore DNA and RNA signal.
 A poorly documented development version of Uncalled4 is currently availible on [the "drna" branch](https://github.com/skovaka/UNCALLED/tree/drna).